jgibbard/gibbard.me/content/Computers/website_password_security/website_password_security.md

 main_image: key.svg

 # Website password security
 This post was written on 17 June 2012.
 Can you believe that over 5 years later password security has got worse, not better!
 The information below is still valid, just a little out of date!
-If you are interested in up to date information in this area check out <a href="https://www.troyhunt.com/" target="_blank">Troy Hunt’s blog</a>.
+If you are interested in up to date information in this area check out [Troy Hunt’s blog](https://www.troyhunt.com/){target="_blank"}.

 <hr/>

 There has been a lot in the news recently about websites being ‘hacked’ and login details being stolen.
-The most recent high profile case was<a href="http://www.bbc.co.uk/news/technology-18338956" target="_blank"> linkedin where over 6 million passwords were obtained.</a> With these large scale security breaches becoming increasingly common it may be worth spending a few minutes to learn about how websites store passwords and what you can do to protect yourself from having your passwords stolen.
+The most recent high profile case was [linkedin where over 6 million passwords were obtained](https://www.bbc.co.uk/news/technology-18338956){target="_blank"}.
+With these large scale security breaches becoming increasingly common it may be worth spending a few minutes to learn about how websites store passwords and what you can do to protect yourself from having your passwords stolen.

 Most websites store login details in a large database located on a database server.
 Database servers are normally well protected, however as seen recently they cannot be assumed to be completely secure.
 Once a database is breached the method in which the login data was stored becomes very important, and determines how easy it is for the hackers to gain access to people’s passwords.Probably the best way to explain how websites store passwords is through a series of examples.